Updated: Sep 10

 Dive into the natural beauty of central Florida's crystal-clear springs and discover an unspoiled riverine system which will completely refresh your spirit.
 These two neighboring properties can be done back to back or individually, but should not be missed!

 Located in Apopka, just north of Orlando this beautiful oasis is perfect for spending the day.
 Crystal clear water decorated with rocks and native Florida fauna await those who make this day happen.
 It does require an early start and some planning.
 Known for ferns and lush green surroundings, this heaven is good for a mental refresh and reset!
-There are two neighboring places sharing the same River Run, and with good planning it is possible to do both adventures in the same day.
+Both Kelly Park Rock Springs and King's Landing share the same river run.
+With good planning it is possible to do both adventures in the same day.

 If you are lucky enough to have one of the 26 camp sites at Kelly Park or be one of the first 280 vehicles through the gate at opening, you are going to experience this natural gem!
 This park is known for it’s beauty and because of its central location it’s a favorite for many.
 King's Landing requires reservations and it is sometimes booked up to a week out, but also may have space for walk ins.
 If you want to do both adventures, book your King's Landing time for an afternoon, then plan to arrive before the gates open at Kelly Park that morning.